Voices of Sovereignty: Navigating Data Sovereignty and Governance for First Nations

 Presented by the Chiefs of Ontario (COO) Research and Data Management Sector and the National Collaborating Centre for Infectious Diseases (NCCID)

-Whether you’re a healthcare professional, researcher, policymaker, or First Nations community member, this podcast series offers valuable perspectives and practical strategies for advancing First Nations-led data initiatives.
+Whether you’re a public health professional, researcher, policy maker, or First Nations community member, this podcast series offers valuable perspectives and practical strategies for advancing First Nations-led data initiatives.

 Episode 1